 How To Open Chrome Browser History on a Chromebook

-Have you ever visited a web page on day and wanted to visit it again the next but couldn’t remember the site?
-You could of bookmarked it using another keyboard shortcut, but you forgot.
+Have you ever visited a web page one day and then wanted to visit it again the next but couldn’t remember the site?
+You could have bookmarked it using another keyboard shortcut, but you forgot.
 Thankfully, your Chrome Browser remembers.

 Chromebook Keyboard Overlay Hints

-Even if you don’t remember of of these shortcuts or you are looking for others, Chrome OS has a handy way of showing them on a Chromebook.
+Even if you don’t remember all of these shortcuts or are looking for others, Chrome OS has a handy way of showing them on a Chromebook.
 You can press Ctrl + Alt + ? to open the Keyboard Shortcuts help window.

 This new keyboard shortcuts help window is searchable making it a very useful learning tool.